aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/dms.md

 ___

 ## Conclusion
-This part of the workshop has demonstrated heterogeneous database migration, from Oracle to Aurora PostgreSQL by AWS Database Migration Service (DMS).
+This part of the workshop demonstrated heterogeneous database migration, from Oracle to Aurora PostgreSQL by AWS Database Migration Service (DMS).
 The AWS DMS provides both full-load database replication as well as Data Change Capture in real time.
 ___

 [Back to main guide](../README.md)|[Next](optional1.md)